Kotlin/kotlinx.coroutines/coroutines-guide.md

 ## Select expression

-Select expression makes it possible to await multiple suspending function simultaneously and _select_ the first one that becomes available.
+Select expression makes it possible to await multiple suspending functions simultaneously and _select_ the first one that becomes available.

 <!--- INCLUDE .*/example-select-([0-9]+).kt